Paul, Plevin's Annual Employment Law Seminar

 - Wage & Hour Compliance in 2019: Examining recent legislation imposing new employer obligations for 2019, and analyzing key court and agency decisions requiring new steps to comply with wage and hour laws including decisions on rest periods, time rounding, and calculation of overtime.

 - The Effect of Trump’s NLRB On Traditional Labor: Reviewing how far the labor law pendulum has swung under the new Republican majority NLRB and analyzing the Board’s most important recent rulings, including Hy-Brand Industrial Contractors and The Boeing Company.
 Learning how public sector employers are navigating the U.S. Supreme Court’s decision in Janus and California’s legislative response (SB 866) in regard to public employee union dues.

 - Handling Employee Complaints When Every Complaint Is Protected: Addressing new developments in the law of retaliation and whistleblowers, and identifying strategies for handling employee complaints.

-- Class Action Waivers in Arbitration Agreements: In light of the U.S. Supreme Court decision in Epic Systems upholding class action waivers in employment arbitration agreements, should your company implement an arbitration agreement to head off a wage and hour class action?
+- Arbitration Agreements: Are They Right For Your Business?
+In light of the U.S. Supreme Court decision in Epic Systems upholding class action waivers in employment arbitration agreements, should your company implement an arbitration agreement to head off a wage and hour class action?
 What are the pros and cons?

-- New Limits on the Use of Independent Contractors: Examining the new standards requiring most workers to be classified as employees rather than independent contractors after the California Supreme Court’s landmark Dynamex decision.
+- Dynamex And Transitioning Your Workforce: Examining the new standards requiring most workers to be classified as employees rather than independent contractors after the California Supreme Court’s landmark Dynamex decision.

 - New Legislation: What You Don’t Know Can Hurt You: A comprehensive update on new employment legislation enacted over the last year, including a discussion about suggested employer best practices and next steps for evaluating compliance.